connervieira/Predator/DOCUMENTATION.md

     - Predator uses FSWebcam to access cameras when using real-time mode and dash-cam mode.
     - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
 5. Install the required Python packages.
-    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow`
+    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil`
     - When tested on a Raspberry Pi 3, this step caused some issues.
 If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
         - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
 6. Install the `mpg321` package.